 Column: Insect Tales

 I chose a rather buggy topic for today’s garden column!
-In it, I share some interesting information about ladybugs and cabbage worms.
-I’ve been using agricultural insect netting for a year to keep the latter away from our plants so I believe you’ll find that part quite interesting.
+In it, I share some interesting insect tales about ladybugs and cabbage worms.
+I’ve been using agricultural insect netting for a year to keep the latter away from our plants.
+I believe you’ll find that part especially interesting.

 by Susan Mulvihill

 One of the best aspects of gardening is that I’m always learning new things.
-I have two interesting bug tales to share with you as a result of some recent experiences.
+I have two interesting insect tales to share with you as a result of some recent experiences.

 A few weeks ago, I was walking past some of the herbaceous peonies in our front flower bed.
 After some movement caught my eye, I inspected the tightly-closed flower buds.
 They were covered with ladybugs, which appeared to be quite agitated.
 Some even landed on my arms and inflicted tiny bites.
 While no harm was done, I was baffled by what was going on.

-Gardeners who grow herbaceous peonies are probably very familiar with seeing ants on the buds before they open.
-As a matter of fact, I get a lot of questions about this from folks who are concerned that they’re damaging the plants.
+Gardeners who grow herbaceous peonies are probably very familiar with seeing ants on the buds.
+I get a lot of questions about this from folks who are concerned they’re damaging the plants.

 I’m always happy to provide reassurance that the ants aren’t harming those flower buds in the least.
 The buds actually contain what are called “extrafloral nectaries,” which secrete nectar.
 The ants are attracted to that nectar because it’s an excellent food source.

 I used to hear that the flowers needed ants to remove that sticky nectar in order for the petals to open.
 It turns out that isn’t true.
-What actually happens is that the nectar attracts the ants, which in turn will kill off insects such as thrips that would damage the flowers.
+What actually happens is that the nectar attracts the ants first.
+They, in turn, will kill off insects such as thrips that would damage the flowers.
 This means the ants benefit from the nectar while the flowers benefit from the ants’ predation on troublesome insects.
 This is known as biological mutualism.

 Back to the ladybugs.
-We all know they are great predators, especially of aphids, but their diet also consists of insect eggs, leafhoppers and whiteflies.
+We all know they are great predators, especially of aphids, right?
+But their diet also consists of insect eggs, leafhoppers and whiteflies.
 It turns out they eat pollen and nectar as well in order to supplement their diet.

 This is the first time I’ve ever seen so many ladybugs on our peony buds.
-I believe they appeared agitated because they were all trying to quickly consume as much nectar as they could find, before the supply ran out.
+I believe they appeared agitated because they were all trying to quickly consume as much nectar as they could find.

 My other bug tale has to do with caterpillars that love to eat cabbage family crops.
 In the Inland Northwest, gardeners deal with cabbage worms, cabbage loopers and diamondback caterpillars.
 Each of these insects chews holes in the leaves.